You’re struggling day in and day out to stay awake and alert.

 But chronic sleep deprivation will make you moody, irritable, and depressed on a nearly constant basis.

-It’s important to note that some studies have shown that almost 80% of disease can be traced back to chronic depression, which will only compound your health risks if you don’t find effective treatment for your sleep disorder.
+It’s important to note that some studies have shown that almost 80% of disease can be traced back to chronic depression, which will only compound your health risks if you don’t find an effective treatment for your sleep disorder.

 This sleep condition is even capable of hindering your body’s ability to produce enough insulin to transport glucose from your blood to the cells throughout your body.